PHOENIXCONTACT/MORYX-ClientFramework/docs/articles/UI/Commands/AsyncCommand.md

 ### RaiseCanExecuteChanged

-The asnyc command is not bounded by default to the .NET CommandManager because the command manager will raise the CanExecuteChanged event really often (every mouse key, keyboard key or ui change).
+The async command is not bounded by default to the .NET CommandManager because the command manager will raise the CanExecuteChanged event really often (every mouse key, keyboard key or ui change).
 So in case of complex CanExecute methods we decided to execute the method manually.
 The event will also be raised if the task will start and if it will finish.

 If you still want to use the .NET CommandManager you can just set it as a parameter when you instantiate the Command.